Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 Even the armrests have 3D articulation points and are wrapped in comfort foam!

 All in all, this is just a really solid chair that looks and feels far more expensive than it actually is.
-It’s a really solid value and one of the best option for sciatica options money can buy.
+It’s a really solid value and one of the best options for sciatica money can buy.

 - Almost every component of this chair can be modified and adjusted to fit most body types